Use these tricks to get mortgage lenders to compete

 Put another way, you may be able to get an ideal rate if you already have a high-yield account with a bank offering loyalty discounts.

-Homeowners with government–backed loans (including FHA, VA, and USDA mortgages) have another good option for refinancing.
+Homeowners with government-backed loans (including FHA loans, VA loans, and USDA mortgages) have another good option for refinancing.

 Streamline refinancing is a great way to lower your interest rate, as these loans require little documentation and can move through the pipeline more quickly than a traditional refinance.